Our coronavirus response

 We believe that giving people clear, evidence-based and engaging information on looking after their mental health is a key part of our prevention mission.

 We have curated one of the UK's leading coronavirus mental health advice sites for information on mental health during the pandemic.
 Millions have engaged with our content through our website or social media.
-Our pages cover a range of issues including domestic abuse, young people, debt, parenting and working from home.
+Our pages cover a range of issues including domestic abuse, young people, debt, parenting, bereavement and loss and working from home.

-We have been the home of Mental Health Awareness Week since 2001 and take this responsibility seriously as this is one of the biggest campaigns of its kind in the world.
+We have been the home of Mental Health Awareness Week (MHAW) since 2001 and take this responsibility seriously, as MHAW is one of the biggest campaigns of its kind in the world.
 In April we made the difficult decision to change the theme for this year.
-Instead of sleep, we are focusing on kindness in a way that chimes with the national mood and also starts a national conversation about a fresh approach towards a mentally healthier society.
+Instead of sleep and mental health, we focused on kindness in a way that chimed with the national mood and also started a national conversation about a fresh approach towards creating a mentally healthier society.

-Lastly, in Scotland, we have adapted the programme of our Scottish Mental Health Arts Festival to be delivered entirely online throughout Mental health Awareness Week.
+In Scotland, we adapted the programme of our Scottish Mental Health Arts Festival to be delivered entirely online throughout Mental Health Awareness Week.

 Our policy work

 One of the key things we do to deliver our mission is to propose solutions and campaign for change to address the underlying causes of poor mental health.
-Advocacy and influencing policy change is critical at this time of facing a health crisis.
+Advocacy and influencing policy change is critical when facing a public health crisis.

-We have, since the start, been part of the national mental health response during the coronavirus outbreak.
-Working in the background, we have been a consistent and strong voice for public mental health during this time, across the UK.
+We have, since the start, been working with many other charities on the national mental health response during the coronavirus outbreak.
+Working in the background, we have been a consistent voice for public mental health during this time, across the UK.

-This has included playing a key role through our membership of groups within the Departments of Health and Public Health agencies of the four nations.
-We have also been consulting with and influencing contacts, networks and groups within the NHS, local initiatives, national campaigns like Every Mind Matters, and international networks.
+This has included playing our role through membership of groups within the Departments of Health and Public Health agencies of the four nations.
+We have also been consulting with and influencing contacts, networks and groups within the NHS, local initiatives, national campaigns like Every Mind Matters and providing oversight and support for the COVID-19 Mental Health Response Fund.
+During Mental Health Awareness Week we published a briefing on kindness and mental health, drawing on thinking about how we can create a kinder society, the values that inform public policy-making, and how to apply a kindness test to policy development and impact.

-We have pushed our key recommendations to politicians and civil service officials.
-A key point is the need to publish a whole-government COVID-19 Mental Health Response and Recovery Plan to ensure a cross-governmental approach to mental health and reducing health inequalities, and help prevent an increase in mental health problems in the population as a result of the pandemic and its extensive social and economic consequences.
+We have shared our key recommendations with politicians and government officials, and have worked with others in the sector to influence government thinking.
+Our main call is for governments to publish a whole-government COVID-19 Mental Health Response and Recovery Plans, to ensure a cross-governmental approach to mental health and reducing health inequalities, and help to prevent an increase in population mental health problems as a result of the pandemic and its extensive social and economic consequences.

 It seems that the coronavirus pandemic has disrupted most aspects of our daily lives and usual routines.

-One thing that hasn’t changed is the value of our mission at the Foundation to help people understand, protect and sustain their mental health.
+One thing that hasn’t changed is the value of our mission at the Foundation to help people understand, protect and sustain their mental health, and our work to reduce the risks to this.

-Now, perhaps more than ever, it is clear that our strategy in taking a public mental health approach (for individuals, those at risk and for society) in order to improve everyone’s mental wellbeing is critical.
+Now, perhaps more than ever, it is clear that our strategy in taking a public mental health approach is critical - for individuals, for those at risk and for society - so that we can improve everyone’s mental wellbeing.